When a web page fails to load correctly, it is infuriating.

 A hard reload is the same as clearing cookies, but it limits the action to the page that you are hard reloading.

-When to use a hard reload
+When should you use a hard reload, though?

-When you know you have important cookies in your browser that you need to keep.
+Perform a hard reload in your browser when you know you have important cookies in your browser that you need to keep.

 As an example, you could have a 20% first-time order coupon to use upon signup to a new online store.
 You can add items to your basket, leave the site, and they stay there.
 If you have a cart loaded up full of savings, naturally, you do not want to lose out.